-a.
-Stay home/self-quarantine for a minimum of 10 days or follow the most current protocols as recommended by the Washtenaw County Health Department;
+- a.
+Stay home/self-quarantine for a minimum of 10 days or follow the most current protocols as recommended by the Washtenaw County Health Department; - b.

-- b.
 Contact his/her supervisor and HR to notify them of the positive test result.
 (If contractor/visitor, contact WISD point of contact). - c.
-Notify the health department in the county in which he/she resides and notify the WCHD. - d.
 Maintain communications with Supervisor and HR regarding symptoms and develop a plan for safe return to the workplace.
 Upon receipt of appropriate medical documentation, the HR & Legal Department will clear the employee to return to the workplace after they are no longer infectious.